nus-cs3281/2021/students/gerhean/knowledge.md

 - Global store for Vue, helps in debugging.
 - https://vuex.vuejs.org/

+### Gradle
+Background tasks:
+    - Scripts started by gradle tasks are not interupted when the gradle daemon is interupted.
+This means that if one is not careful, one can accidentally spawn many orphan processes, leading to a memory leak.
+    - In order to avoid this problem, one can spawn the script started by the gradle task in a seperate terminal.

 ### Github

 Nicer commit messages are beneficial even to myself, as it helps me to remember what I did previously.